Cannabis flowers on private prescription: costs and reimbursement

 Average cost per gram

-The cost of cannabis flowers available on prescription can vary greatly.
-On average, prices are around 20 to 25 euros per gram.
+The cost of cannabis flowers, which are available on prescription, can vary greatly.
+On average, prices are around 20 to 25 euros per gram .
 These prices can vary depending on the pharmacy, strain and THC or CBD content.
-It is important that patients find out about the prices at their pharmacy in advance, as there is no standardized price regulation.
+It is important that patients find out the prices from their pharmacy in advance, as there is no standardised price regulation.

 Prices for different cannabis strains vary depending on their specific cannabinoid profile and cultivation method.
 Here are some examples of the price range of different strains:

-• Bedrocan: This strain has a high THC content and costs around 22 euros per gram.
+• Bedrocan : This strain has a high THC content and costs about 22 euros per gram .

-• Aurora 20/1: This strain costs around 20 euros per gram and contains a high THC content with a low CBD content.
+• Aurora 20/1 : This variety costs about 20 euros per gram and contains a high THC content with a low CBD content.

 The monthly cost of cannabis on prescription depends heavily on the prescribed daily dose.
 Here are some examples of the monthly costs based on typical consumption:

-• 1 gram per day: at an average price of 22 euros per gram, the monthly cost is around 660 euros (30 days x 22 euros).
+• 1 gram per day : At an average price of 22 euros per gram, the monthly costs are around 660 euros (30 days x 22 euros).

-• 2 grams per day: At a price of 22 euros per gram, the monthly cost rises to 1320 euros (30 days x 2 grams x 22 euros).
+• 2 grams per day : At a price of 22 euros per gram, the monthly costs rise to 1320 Euro (30 days x 2 grams x 22 euros).

-• 3 grams per day: With a daily consumption of 3 grams, the costs amount to 1980 euros (30 days x 3 grams x 22 euros).
+• 3 grams per day : With a daily consumption of 3 grams, the costs amount to 1980 Euro (30 days x 3 grams x 22 euros).

-• 5 grams per day: For a high consumption of 5 grams per day, the monthly costs are around 3300 euros (30 days x 5 grams x 22 euros).
+• 5 grams per day : For a high consumption of 5 grams per day, the monthly costs are around 3300 Euro (30 days x 5 grams x 22 euros).

-These calculations make it clear that the cost of medicinal cannabis can be considerable, especially at higher doses.
+These calculations make it clear that the costs for medicinal cannabis can be considerable, especially for higher dosages.
 Patients should therefore compare prices and, if necessary, discuss with their doctor whether costs can be covered by health insurance or whether there are alternative financing options.

-Possibilities of cost coverage by private health insurance companies
+Options for cost coverage by private health insurance

-Private health insurance companies offer to cover the costs of medicinal cannabis under certain conditions.
+Private health insurance companies offer to cover the costs of medical cannabis under certain conditions.
 The exact conditions may vary depending on the insurer, but the following generally applies:

-• Medical necessity: the treating doctor must confirm the necessity of cannabis flowers for treatment.
+• Medical necessity The attending physician must confirm the necessity of cannabis flowers for treatment.
 This is usually done by means of a detailed certificate that includes the diagnosis, the course of treatment to date and the reasons for prescribing cannabis flowers.

 Requirements and application

-3. Review by the insurance company: The private health insurance company reviews the application and decides whether to cover the costs.
+3. Examination by the insurance company The private health insurance company reviews the application and decides whether to cover the costs.
 This process can take some time and the decision often depends on the individual insurance conditions.

-4. Approval and billing: After approval, the insurance company either covers the direct costs or reimburses the patient for the costs incurred.
-The exact billing arrangements vary depending on the insurer.
+4. Authorisation and settlement After authorisation, the insurance company either covers the direct costs or reimburses the patient for the costs incurred.
+The exact billing modalities vary depending on the insurer.

 Tax deductibility of costs

-Under certain conditions, the costs of medical cannabis can be claimed as extraordinary expenses in the tax return:
+Under certain conditions, the costs of medicinal cannabis can be recognised as Extraordinary burdens can be claimed in the tax return:

-• Medical necessity: there must be a doctor's prescription confirming the necessity of treatment with cannabis flowers.
+• Medical necessity : There must be a medical prescription confirming the need for treatment with cannabis flowers.

-• Personal contribution: The tax deductibility applies to the part of the costs that is not reimbursed by the health insurance.
+• Eigenanteil Tax deductibility applies to the portion of the costs that is not reimbursed by health insurance.
 This personal contribution must exceed certain reasonable limits, which depend on income and family situation.

-• Evidence: The patient must keep all relevant receipts and evidence (prescriptions, invoices, medical certificates) and submit them with the tax return.
+• Nachweise : The patient must keep all relevant receipts and evidence (prescriptions, invoices, medical certificates) and submit them with the tax return.

-Tax recognition of the costs can reduce the financial burden of the patient's own contribution and should therefore be taken into consideration.
-It is advisable to consult a tax advisor or the relevant tax authority in advance about the exact requirements and procedure.
+Recognising the costs for tax purposes can reduce the financial burden of the personal contribution and should therefore be considered.
+It is advisable to consult a tax consultant or the relevant tax authority in advance about the exact requirements and the procedure.

 Cannabis therapy costs